TheLastCylon/ecosystem/documentation/buffereds/understanding_queues.md

 mechanisms.
 All queueing solutions provided by Ecosystem, are done within the framework.

-Unlike some queueing solutions, you do not have to write any code that polls to check if there's anything in the queue either.
-Ecosystem invokes the functions you decorate with `queued_endpoint` or `queued_sender` for you.
+Unlike some solutions, you do not have to write any code that polls to check if there's anything in the buffer either.
+Ecosystem invokes the functions you decorate with `buffered_endpoint` or `buffered_sender` for you.

-What is important though, is to understand:
+What is important, is to understand:
-1. When to use either `queued_endpoint` or `queued_sender`
+1. When to use either `buffered_endpoint` or `buffered_sender`
 2. How far you can push their use.

-Before we look at `queued_endpoint` and `queued_sender`, lets first look at how far you can push their use.
+Before we look at `buffered_endpoint` and `buffered_sender`, let us first look at how far you can push their use.

 ---
-## How far can you push Ecosystem's queueing
+## How far can you push Ecosystem's buffering

-This is **almost completely** dependant upon your hardware and file system.
+This is **almost completely** dependent upon your hardware and file system.

-Ecosystem uses [Sqlite](https://sqlite.org) in combination with [SqlAlchemy](https://sqlalchemy.org), for creation and management of the queues and their databases.
+Ecosystem uses [Sqlite](https://sqlite.org) in combination with [SqlAlchemy](https://sqlalchemy.org), for creation and management of the buffers and their databases.

-Both `queued_endpoint` and `queued_sender` cause the creation of two (2) [Sqlite](https://sqlite.org)
+Both `buffered_endpoint` and `buffered_sender` cause the creation of two (2) [Sqlite](https://sqlite.org)
 databases:
 - One for messages that are pending, aptly named `pending` and
 - one for messages that have failed, named  `error`